Cosmo-Tech/Babylon-End-User-Doc/docs/guides/destroy_solution.md

 - run templates
 - solution

-By default, it will destroy the state saved in namespace file, but you can define a specific state as option:
+By default, it will destroy resources referenced in state saved in namespace file, but you can define a specific state as option:

 ```bash
 babylon destroy --state-to-destroy <path-to-specific-state>